Quiche

 Jalapeno cheese is a great alternate for those who love a sharp bite in their food.

-Be adventurous and add a herb or two if you have some in the house, basil, chive or tarragon are great choices.
+you have some in the house, basil, chive or tarragon are great choices.

 Substitute leek with green onions/spring onions using the whole sprig including the green end of it.
 2 leeks should be equal to approximately 10 to 12 green onions.